Discover the 5 elements of Vastu at home: Pancha Boothas

-Of course it can be solved!
-And without need to do home renovations.
+Yes, it can be amended!
+And without need to do renovations.
 This is one of the issues I always analyze in my consultations before implementing the Vastu corrections.
 I work energetically so when I encounter a problem of this type I neutralize it by placing some specific pieces in a strategic way and it works very well.

 But first, it’s important to assess whether the energy of your property flows as Northern or Southern hemisphere.
 There are many exceptions to this that’s determined by the slope of the land, influence of the sea, etc.